natfarleydev/prd-markdown/markdown/ultimateCombat/ultimateCombatCombat.markdown

 # Firearm Rules

-Firearms work differently from other ranged projectile weapons—they instead use the following rules.
+Firearms work differently from other ranged projectile weapons-they instead use the following rules.

 **Firearm Proficiency**: The [Exotic Weapon Proficiency] (firearms) feat allows you to use all firearms without penalty.
-A nonproficient character takes the standard –4 penalty on attack rolls with firearms, and a nonproficient character who loads a firearm increases all misfire values by 4 for the shots he loads.
+A nonproficient character takes the standard -4 penalty on attack rolls with firearms, and a nonproficient character who loads a firearm increases all misfire values by 4 for the shots he loads.

 Even though the [Exotic Weapon Proficiency] (firearms) feat grants you proficiency with all firearms, anytime you take a feat that modifies a single type of weapon (such as [Weapon Focus] or [Rapid Reload])), you must still pick one specific type of firearm (such as musket, axe musket, blunderbuss, pistol, or double pistol) for that feat to affect.